Six Daily Devotionals from the Sermpn om the Mount

 God's unfolding objective

-The Incarnation was a continuing part of God's goal to deliver humanity from the consequences of rebellion.
+The Incarnation was a continuing part of God's goal to deliver us from the consequences of our rebellion.
 Emmanuel —

-"God with us"— came to expose the truest and most profound meaning of the law.
+"God with us"— came to reveal the real meaning of the concept of "the law."

 One Christmas, I gave our two-year-old son, Matthew, a toy music box.
 As he tore the last